 The Admission Agreement is required to cover issues such as liability for damage or loss of residents’ personal belongings, staffing, resident safety and security, transport policies, procedures, costs, complaint processes and information on when a resident may be required to leave a facility.

-Your care provider cannot charge you for any services you receive that are already part of its contract with the District Health Board (DHB).
+Providers cannot charge you for services that are already part of the District Health Board contract.
 These are known as Contracted Care Services.
-Services generally include GP visits, medications and incontinence products.
+Services generally include GP visits, medications and continence products.

 This is not part of the Admission Agreement but is an important document covering the care needs of an individual resident.

 The Care Plan details how care is to be delivered to a resident.
 Ideally it should be written in consultation with you and family / whanau so that you are able to make informed decisions about care.
 For example, if you have specific dietary requirements or if family want to be notified if you have a fall, the care plan is where this information is recorded.

 If you want to change some part of your care, the plan forms the base for discussion.
 Care plans should be reviewed every six months or when there is a change in health status.